mozilla/skywriter/docs/embedding/building.html.markdown

 ## Manifest Options ##

 include\_tests
-:   should the output include Bespin's test suite?
+:   should the output include Skywriter's test suite?
-    This is useful if you're doing Bespin development in Bespin.
+    This is useful if you're doing Skywriter development in Skywriter.

 include_sample
 :   should the final output directory include a `samples` directory that
     contains HTML files that show off the editor?

 jquery
-:   Bespin uses jQuery for its utility functions.
-By default, Bespin will
+:   Skywriter uses jQuery for its utility functions.
+By default, Skywriter will
     use its own private copy of jQuery.
 The jquery build option can be set to either "global" or "builtin".
-When jquery="global", Bespin will use the jQuery that is on "window".
+When jquery="global", Skywriter will use the jQuery that is on "window".

 output_dir